marcpaterno/profiled-fc-toy/README.md

 fitted.
 It is not a function of the data $\vec{d}$, which are not varied — the data are whatever the experiment observed.

-## Creating simulated data
+### Creating simulated data

 Since we have not run a real physical experiment to collect data that we can fit out our model, we need to generate some.
 This process is similar (but not identical) to the process we’ll use for generating pseudoexperiments.
+Note that this step is *not* part of the profiled FC technique; it is something we have to do because we did not actually perform an experiment to collect data.

 First we need to specify the *true* values for the model parameters.
+In the real world, we do not know the true values of the model parameters.
+But because we are making a simulation, in our simulated world we get to set the values.
 Note that this implies the proposition that our model is a faithful model of physical reality.
-In this work, we are not *testing* that proposition.
+For the simulated reality, this is true.
+In the real world, we do not know this is true.
+But in the profiled FC analysis, we are not *testing* that proposition.
 We are asserting the proposition, and then given that assertion, we are estimating the values of the parameters of interest of the model.

 <div id="tbl-param-truth">